digital-asset/cn-quickstart/sdk/README.md

 ## Make Targets

-Below covers the provide make targets and what they cover:
+Provided make targets and their descriptions:

 ```
 $> make help